liyues/PatRecon/README.md

 # 1. Overview

-This project provides a deep-learning framework for generating patient-specific volumetric tomographic X-ray images when a few 2D projections are given as input.
-The study demonstrates the feasibility of the approach using several patients of different disease sites.
+This project provides a deep-learning framework for generating volumetric tomographic X-ray images with ultra-sparse 2D projections  as input.
 Using the code requires users to have basic knowledge about python, PyTorch, and deep neural networks.

 # 2. Repo Contents